7 days´Switzerland round trip

 Day hikes in the Jungfrau region

-Probably the most scenic hike is going to Bachalpsee.
+Probably the most scenic hike starting in Grindelwald is Bachalpsee.
 The great thing with this hike is that you have several options depending on how far you want to go.
 You either just walk to the Bachalpsee which is perfect for small kids.
 You can also continue along the Flower trail all the way down to Grindelwald.

-Besides hiking you might want to explore the other villages like Lauterbrunnen or Múrren.
-Depending on how much you want to go around it might be a good idea to buy a Jungfrau Travel Pass that gives you unlimited travel by train between the villages and on the gondolas.
+Besides hiking you might want to explore the other villages like Lauterbrunnen or Mürren.
+Depending on how much you want to travel by gondolas and train it might be a good idea to buy a Jungfrau Travel Pass that gives you unlimited travel by train between the villages and on the gondolas.

 Check out more about prices and options here.
 A 3-days pass costs from about 135 CHF whick is about the same in Euros.
 Buying a ticket for just one trip will cost you around 30 Euros.